Evolutionary Dynamics of Social Inequality and Coincidence of Gini and Kolkata indices under Unrestricted Competition: Inequality analysis from data for income, income tax, movie income, bitcoin fluctuation, citation and vote share: and indices

-We discuss the general features of the inequality indices Gini ($g$) and Kolkata ($k$), using data for income, income tax (IRS, US for the period 1983-2018 \cite{IRS,Ludwig2021}), Box office income from production of films in Hollywood (US, \cite{Hollywood2011}) and Bollywood (India, \cite{Bollywood2011}) for the period 2011 to 2019, citations of papers by a few international prize (Fields Medal, Dirac Medal, Boltzmann Medal and John von Neumann Award) winners who have individual pages ('verified email' address) in Google Scholar and vote share in Indian parliament elections in 2014 and 2019.
+Specifically, we discuss the features of the inequality indices Gini ($g$) and Kolkata ($k$), using data for income, income tax (IRS, US for the period 1983-2018 \cite{IRS,Ludwig2021}), Box office income from production of films in Hollywood (US, \cite{Hollywood2011}) and Bollywood (India, \cite{Bollywood2011}) for the period 2011 to 2019, the fluctuation of the Bitcoin values (v(t) measured in USD) taken from daily prices (during the period 2010-2021 \cite{Bitcoin2021}), citations of papers by a few international prize (Fields Medal, Dirac Medal, Boltzmann Medal and John von Neumann Award) winners who have individual pages ('verified email' address) in Google Scholar and vote share in Indian parliament elections in 2014 and 2019.